GEOS270/Module4/docs/Application_Part2.md

 # Project the Raster Layer

 By default, data from GEE is not projected!
 It comes in the WGS 1984 Geographic Coordinate System (Lat/Lon referencing the WGS 1984 Datum).
 We need to get it into NAD 1983 UTM Zone 10N so it matches the rest of our data!
 Feature Datasets only work for **Vector** data.
 The NDVI data is in the **Raster** data format.
 So we have to reproject it manually.
-Raster data requires a slightly different tool to do the re-projection than the vector data we worked with in Module 1.
+Raster data requires a slightly different tool to do the re-projection than the vector data we worked with in Modules 1-3.
 The steps and video below goes shows you how to do that.

 **1**{: .label .label-blue } In the Geoprocessing pane, search for the Project Raster tool.